[output_post_excerpt]

 RAPHAEL: Be not afraid.
 We need to talk.

-ENOCH: Yohana bounces to her feet,
+FX: Yohana bounces to her feet

 YOHANA: Who are you!?